• Home

 • The Nephrology and Renal Transplant Service is based at Rhode Island Hospital.
 Residents care for patients with acute and chronic renal disease, electrolyte disorders and renal transplant related disorders.
 Brown has one of the leading renal transplant programs in New England.

-Resident Voices - Heme/Onc Inpatient Rotation - Lindsey Cilia, MD PGY-3
+Resident Voices - Heme/Onc Inpatient Rotation - Sovijja Pou, MD, CAT PGY-3

-Resident Voices - Nephrology Inpatient Service - Chris Tuohy, MD PGY-3
+Resident Voices - Nephrology Inpatient Service - Michelle Kwon, MD, CAT PGY-3

 • Night Float Team